ofloveandhate/python_autograder/readme.md

 # Intro

 This repo contains code used for assistive autograding homework submissions, submitted through Canvas and downloaded in bulk.
+It produces
-It produces a csv file report on student unit test pass/fails, and a generated markdown file which can be used to give feedback.
+* `unit_test_results.csv` -- a csv file report on student unit test pass/fails, and
+* `feedback.xml` -- a generated xml file which can be used to give feedback.  give scores and write feedback in here, and then upload them to canvas using `upload_feedback.py`.

 ---